YannickMeeus/event-sauced-ts/README.md

 - Allow users to implement - and inject - their own data engines if so desired
 - Provide data consistency and concurrency support in all supported engines

+## Documentation
+The documentation is currently hosted on GitHub pages, and can be found [here](https://yannickmeeus.github.io/event-sauced-ts/).
+It might not look the prettiest, but I can guarantee it's at least a little bit accurate.

 ## Usage

 ```js